Steve Bellomy, Ph.D.

 Teaching Philosophy

-I aim always to provide students a space wherein they can confidently confront the challenges and at times uncertainties associated with reading and writing about literature.
+I try to provide students with the space to confidently confront the challenges and at times uncertainties associated with reading and analyzing literature.
 I believe that we can learn a great deal from literature.
-At the same time, I encourage my students to recognize their own influence, as readers, on how, why, and in what ways literature matters.
+At the same time, I encourage my students to recognize their own influences, as readers, on how, why, and in what ways literature matters.

 Profile